Singing this Stuff

 - If you're only sailing or only singing, you're missing half the story.
 There're things you can only learn about these songs by working to a steady rhythm, and there're things to learn about work that you only get from singing in a steady rhythm!

-- If you need a good kick in the pants to get going.
+- If you need a help (or a good kick in the pants) to get going.
 Most of us have needed that at one time or another.
-One option is to find an established singer there to back you up, to introduce you, create an opening for you, or simply to throw you out of the nest (you wouldn't be the first)
+One option is to find an established singer to back you up, to introduce you, create an opening for you, or simply to throw you out of the nest (you wouldn't be the first)

 - Is it "Chantey" or "Shanty"?
 It only matters when you're not singing